nasa-jpl/ION-DTN/gh-pages/docs/BP-Service-API.md

 Parameters

 * `bundle`: the bundle object data structure
-* `trackingElt`: an SDR tracking list Elt managed by the user's application to be associated with the bundle
+* `trackingElt`: an sdrlist element managed by the user's application

 Return Value